NxPKG/khulnasoft-docs/content/support/Troubleshooting/Planned maintenance/Disruptive Maintenance Windows.md

 ### Notifications

-Scheduled maintenances can also be sent out via [Cloudflare Notifications](/notifications/).
+Scheduled maintenances can also be sent out via [Khulnasoft Notifications](/notifications/).

 ## Unplanned Maintenance